Vernon, Texas

-Vernon is a city and the county seat of Wilbarger County, Texas, United States. and as of the 2010 Census had a population of 11,002.
+Vernon is a city and the county seat of Wilbarger County, Texas, United States. and as of the 2010 census had a population of 11,002.

 History

 The original town was called Eagle Springs by the indigenous community as early as 1858.
-After the American Civil War, more settlers began moving in the area, and in 1880, they applied for a post office as Eagle Flat.
+After the American Civil War, more settlers began moving into the area, and in 1880, they applied for a post office as Eagle Flat.
 However, the U.S. Post Office rejected the name, saying too many Texas towns were already called Eagle something.
 The town then chose the name Vernon, after George Washington's home, Mount Vernon.

-An estimated seven million head of cattle passed through Vernon on the Great Western Cattle Trail between 1873 and the 1890s.
-The historic trail was located 90 miles west of and parallel to the better-known Chisholm Trail.